NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If NumberofOccupants not provided, defaults to the sum of conditioned spaces' NumberofOccupants values if provided (see :ref:`zones_spaces`).
          Otherwise defaults to the number of bedrooms plus one per Manual J.
          Each occupant produces an additional 230 Btu/hr sensible load and 200 Btu/hr latent load.
+  .. [#] If InfiltrationShieldingClass not provided defaults to class 4 with these adjustments:
+         +1 if ShieldingofHome="well-shielded", -1 if ShieldingofHome="exposed", +1 if SiteType="urban", -1 if SiteType="rural".
   .. [#] InfiltrationMethod choices are "default infiltration table" or "blower door".
   .. [#] If InfiltrationMethod not provided, defaults based on the current inputs in HPXML.
          If :ref:`infil_leakiness_description` is the only air leakage type specified, defaults to "default infiltration table"; otherwise defaults to "blower door".